crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 > **Tip:** The bundled `example.pkg.feedback_demo` node demonstrates the feedback contract: the worker emits incremental updates via `metadata.results`, for example `{"results": {"summary": "HELLO"}}`.
 The scheduler merges those keys into `results.*`, publishes `node.result.delta`, and the builder's `summaryPreview` widget (bound to `/results/summary`, `mode: "read"`) renders the stream live.
 Reuse the same convention for any other result fields you want to surface incrementally.

 Example welcome journey:
-- **Load Welcome Config** ‚Äî parses the JSON definition, expands the template into a ready-to-send message, and exposes derived fields (recipient, timing, channel).
+- **Load Welcome Config** °™ parses the JSON definition, expands the template into a ready-to-send message, and exposes derived fields (recipient, timing, channel).
-- **Personalise Message** ‚Äî formats the message, forwards routing metadata (`recipient`, `subject`, `delaySeconds`, `tokenDelayMs`) to downstream nodes, and provides the stream source for the feedback node.
+- **Personalise Message** °™ formats the message, forwards routing metadata (`recipient`, `subject`, `delaySeconds`, `tokenDelayMs`) to downstream nodes, and provides the stream source for the feedback node.
-- **Stream Feedback** ‚Äî emits the formatted message token-by-token so the builder shows live progress.
+- **Stream Feedback** °™ emits the formatted message token-by-token so the builder shows live progress.
-- **Schedule Delivery** ‚Äî waits for the configured delay, modelling long-running work.
+- **Schedule Delivery** °™ waits for the configured delay, modelling long-running work.
-- **Send Welcome Notification** ‚Äî simulates dispatch, returns a `notificationId`, and summarises the action.
+- **Send Welcome Notification** °™ simulates dispatch, returns a `notificationId`, and summarises the action.
-- **Audit Delivery** ‚Äî records the outcome (including the notification ID) for traceability.
+- **Audit Delivery** °™ records the outcome (including the notification ID) for traceability.

 ```json
 {